microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaDirectoryRoleMember.md

 ```

 ## DESCRIPTION
-The Get-EntraBetaDirectoryRoleMember cmdlet gets the members of a directory role in Azure Active Directory (AD).
+The Get-EntraBetaDirectoryRoleMember cmdlet gets the members of a directory role in Microsoft Entra ID.

 ## EXAMPLES